Popular words in English. A list of basic English words for live communication. Greetings and farewells

 Unions

-that [ðæt], [zet] what, which, that
+that [ðæt],[zet] what, which, that

-which ,[wich] which one
+which ,[uich] which one, which one

 because ,[bicosis] because

-so ,[saw] so, because
+so ,[sou] so, since

-when ,[wen] when
+when ,[wen] When

 before ,[bifoo] before before

-In the article you will find lists of all the most necessary words in English that will help you master the basic vocabulary.
+In the article you will find lists of all the most necessary words in English that will help you master basic vocabulary.

 English text you can find: